VyperGroup/aero/src/AeroSandbox/src/apis/StorageIsolator/README.md

 # StorageIsolator

+This will be a port of the contextual identities API from Firefox to anywhere.
+The only catch is that you must implement AeroSandbox built with the StorageIsolator API feature flags on.

+Normally, in proxy mode: the storage keys are prefixed with the proxy origin like `<PROXY ORIGIN>_<ORIGINAL KEY>`, this is similar but it will make it `<COOKIE_STORE_ID>_<PROXY_ORIGIN>?_<ORIGINAL_KEY>`.

 ## Uses for this

 - Implement a web containers extension, similar to how Firefox allows for web containers in their extension APIs.
 I will personally, use this in my extension emulator middleware in my Browser Ports project.
 I also plan to use these same APIs to port [Firefox Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers) to other browsers.
 It is this very extension that I found myself missing when I switched from Firefox-based browsers, to Chromium-based browsers, and I'm not alone with this sentiment.